sap-tutorials/abap-core-development/tutorials/abap-s4hanacloud-purchasereq-understand-scenario/abap-s4hanacloud-purchasereq-understand-scenario.md

 ![Scenario overview](scenario_overview.png)

 For productive use, you would develop your RAP BO in the productive package `ZCUSTOM_DEVELOPMENT` in your SAP S/4HANA system as suggested in the Developer Extensibility guidelines [Create Structure Package](https://help.sap.com/docs/ABAP_PLATFORM_NEW/b5670aaaa2364a29935f40b16499972d/076bbbf3fe584439938b27f49daa6765.html?version=202210.000), and you would develop the wrapper in a dedicated package of software component `HOME`, for instance `ZAPI_DEVELOPMENT`.
-For the scope of this tutorial group we will follow a simplified approach, and you will use local development packages `ZLOCAL` and `$TMP` rather than productive packages.
+For the scope of this tutorial group we will follow a simplified approach, and you will use local packages `ZLOCAL` and `$TMP` rather than productive packages.

 ### Verify technical requirements